sfban/donor_analytics/README.md

    define the recip_id = recipient + zip code + calender year as the key of the second map.

    We put the year as the key value of the first map (the default value is 0 before we put in any value).
    As described in the code challenge readme, for the same donor_id,  if a donor had previously contributed to any recipient listed in the itcont.txt file in any prior calendar year, that donor is considered a repeat donor.
-But the data is not necessarily in order, we may find a smaller year later.
+But the data is not necessarily in chronological order, we may find a smaller year later.
 If we find a smaller year after the first value, he/she will not be consider a repeat donor; if we find a bigger year, this will be a repeat donor record.
    So if we find the year== 0 or the new value of year is smaller than the corrent year, we update the year value and skip to next record(i.e., we save the smallest year we can found from the recoder for this map).
 If we found a bigger year, this record will be repeat donor.

    For any repeat doner, recip_id as key of second map, the numerical donation amount "TRANSACTION_AMT"(called function num) as value for second map (list type, can hold more than one amount).